 10. MANAGEMENT COMMITTEE

-10.1 The Management Committee comprises the Chairman, the Vice Chairmen, the Technical Committee Chairman in a consultative role, and the Secretary General.
+10.1 The Management Committee comprises the Chairman, the Vice Chairman, the Technical Committee Chairmen in a consultative role, and the Secretary General with authority to the voting members to appoint additional non-voting advisor(s)/consultant(s) in an honorary capacity or otherwise.

 10.2 The purpose of the Management Committee is to organise the business of INTERCARGO, to act in accordance with the requirements of this Constitution and the Objectives of INTERCARGO and to serve the interests of its Members.